 Star player: Christopher Trimmel

 What else should you know?
-After earning promotion to the Bundesliga for the first time at the end of last season, Union are the 56th and newest top-flight outfit.
+After earning promotion to the Bundesliga for the first time at the end of 2018/19, Union became the 56th and newest top-flight outfit.
 They are very much a cult club, with fans donating blood to help raise enough money to pay for their license in 2004.
 This season supporters even paid the price of a ticket to have life-size pictures of deceased loved ones who had hoped to one day see their side in the top flight, but had passed away before getting the chance to do so.
 Their faces counted in the official match attendance, meaning an extra 455 people ‘saw’ their Matchday 1 defeat to Leipzig.

 Nickname: Die Werderaner (The River Islanders)